MiguelValentine/goplc/README.md

 A Lightweight Ethernet/IP API(Originator) written to interface with Rockwell ControlLogix/CompactLogix Controllers.

 Project building

-You can follow goplc_test to read tag.
+You can follow goplc_test to read / write tag && sync tagGroups.
-Tag writing and other features are coming soon.